kailermai/tp/docs/UserGuide.md

 title: User Guide
 ---

-TAHub is a **desktop app for NUS Computer Science Teaching Assistants to manage students, optimised for use via a Command Line Interface** (CLI) while still providing the benefits of a Graphical User Interface (GUI).
-If you can type fast, TAHub can complete your student management tasks faster than traditional GUI apps.
+TAHub is a **desktop application designed for NUS Computer Science teaching assistants to efficiently manage their students**.
+It is optimised for fast use through a Command Line Interface (CLI), while still providing the convenience and clarity of a Graphical User Interface (GUI).
+For users who type quickly, TAHub enables student management tasks to be completed faster than with traditional GUI-based applications.
 * Table of Contents
 {:toc}